ibm-cloud-docs/messages-for-rabbitmq/security-compliance.md

 - Backups are included in the service. {{site.data.keyword.messages-for-rabbitmq}} backups reside in [{{site.data.keyword.cos_full_notm}}](/docs/services/cloud-object-storage?topic=cloud-object-storage-about-ibm-cloud-object-storage) and are also [encrypted](/docs/services/cloud-object-storage?topic=cloud-object-storage-security).
 - RabbitMQ backups contain only definitions, topology, and metadata.
 Messages are not stored in backups.
 - All {{site.data.keyword.messages-for-rabbitmq}} deployments are configured with replication.
 Deployments contain a cluster with three nodes where all three nodes are equal peers.
+Queues are mirrored on all three nodes.
 - If you deploy to an [{{site.data.keyword.cloud_notm}} datacenter](/docs/overview?topic=overview-data_center#data_center), your data has multiple copies and each copy resides on a different host.
 If you deploy to a [{{site.data.keyword.cloud_notm}} Global location](https://www.ibm.com/cloud/data-centers/), the cluster is spread over the region's availability zone locations.
 If one data member becomes unreachable, your cluster continues to operate normally.